4 Hypothesis testing

 • The p value is .004.
 Note that we report all results with two decimal places except probabilities, which are reported with three decimals.
 We are usually interested in small probabilities—less than .05—so we need the third decimal here.
 If SPSS rounds the p value to .000, report: p < .001.
 Add (one-sided) after the p value if the test is one-sided.

-• The 95% confidence interval is 4.13 to 4.87, so we 95% confident that the population mean lies within the CI.
+• The 95% confidence interval is 4.13 to 4.87, so we are 95% confident that the population mean lies within the CI.
 Add (bootstrapped) after the confidence interval if the confidence interval is bootstrapped.

 Not all tests produce all results reported in the example above.
 For example, a z test does not have degrees of freedom and F or chi-squared tests do not have confidence intervals.
 Exact tests or bootstrap tests usually do not have a test statistic.
 Just report the items that your statistical software produces, and give them in the correct format.